Evertiq - Massive fire at Chinese polysilicon plant

 Daqo New Energy, a Chinese manufacturer of high-purity polysilicon, has been pointed out as the company who suffered an "explosion" at a polysilicon plant in Shihezi City, Xinjiang, China yesterday.

 Several posts on Twitter claim that the explosion occurred at a polysilicon plant in Shihezi at around noon on June 8th.
 Daqo New Energy operates a polysilicon facility in Shihezi, Xinjiang.
 Evertiq has, as several other media outlets, reached out to Daqo New Energy for comments.
-Polysilicon is used in the solar PV industry as well as the semiconductor industry – which as we already know is under severe pressure to to the shortage.
+Polysilicon is used in the solar PV industry as well as the semiconductor industry – which as we already know is under severe pressure due to the shortage.

+Bosch officially opens wafer fab in Dresden Fully connected, data-driven, self-optimising - those are the three keywords used to describe Bosch's new, massive, wafer fab in Dresden.

+GF and GlobalWafers partner to expand semiconductor wafer The USD 800 million supply deal includes USD 210 million in capital expansion, the creation of more than 75 jobs in Missouri and will provide wafers for GlobalFoundries' manufacturing facilities in New York and Vermont.

 JCET completes acquisition of ADI's Singapore test facility The provider of IC manufacturing and technology services has officially completed the acquisition of Analog Devices' Singapore test facility, with its test staff to be transferred to the JCET operations team in the near future.